 Dr Kostalas relocated with his family to Port Macquarie in 2013.
-His education includes an undergraduate medical degree, a masters degree in medicine (clinical epidemiology), another masters degree from the University of Oxford (in evidence based health care and medical statistics), and a fellowship of the Royal Australasian College of Physicians.
+His education includes an undergraduate medical degree, a masters degree in medicine (clinical epidemiology), a masters degree in science from the University of Oxford (in evidence based health care and medical statistics), and a fellowship of the Royal Australasian College of Physicians.

 Stuart undertook his training across a variety of hospitals in NSW.
 Importantly, he has continued to train at leading centres all over the world (Japan, France, USA, Austria, and the Netherlands).
-He regularly travels overseas to train with international experts, to refine his endoscopic and clinical knowledge, making sure his skills and knowledge are both current and relevant.
+He regularly travels overseas to train with international experts, to refine his endoscopic and clinical knowledge, and to make sure his skills and knowledge are both current and relevant.

 Recognising the Japanese mastery of interventional endoscopy, he decided to bring Prof Noriya Uedo to Port Macquarie to supervise and teach advanced endoscopic procedures (Uedo visit).
 In early 2018 he was joined by Prof Toyonaga, one of the world's leading experts in endoscopic cancer resection (Toyonaga 2018).
 He continued this tradition with a further educational visit by Prof Toyonaga in 2019 (Toyonaga 2019).
 In 2020 he conducted an advanced endoscopy "masterclass" for other Gastroenterologists with Prof Toyonaga in Port Macquarie (Toyonaga 2020).